bkbimal250/Api_django_email_loginsystem/README.md

     'default': {
         'ENGINE': 'django.db.backends.mysql',  # Use MySQL backend
-        'NAME': 'your_database_name',  # The name of your MySQL database 'USER': 'your_mysql_username',  # Your MySQL username
-        'PASSWORD': 'your_mysql_password',  # Your MySQL password
+        'NAME': 'your_database_name',  # The name of your MySQL database 'USER': 'your_mysql_username',  # Your MySQL username eg. root 'PASSWORD': 'your_mysql_password',  # Your MySQL password
         'HOST': 'localhost',  # Set to 'localhost' if MySQL is running locally 'PORT': '3306',  # Default MySQL port (use the correct port if it's different)